 The Science & Learning Center (SLC) is a collaborative effort between the Mount St. Helens Institute and the U.S. Forest Service at Mount St. Helens National Volcanic Monument.
 Together, our goal is to connect people with nature through science, the arts, and adventure recreation.
 Our facilities and programs are designed to extend the quality and duration of educational experiences both onsite at the volcano and through engaging online experiences.

-GAS AND FOOD: During the winter, Drew’s Grocery and Service in Toutle is the last stop for gas and food before the Science and Learning Center.
+GAS AND FOOD: From I-5 South, Drew’s Grocery and Service in Toutle is the last stop on SR 504 for gas and food before the Science and Learning Center.
+From I-5 North, Texaco in Toledo is the last stop on SR 505 for gas and food before the Science and Learning Center.

 WEATHER: Typically, the most accurate weather predictions for the SLC are found on the National Weather Service website.

-THE SLC VISITOR PORTAL IS OPEN: The Science and Learning Center is open during the winter (while Johnston Ridge Observatory is closed), November through April.
-Please see the calendar below and/or Facebook for any closures due to holidays, maintenance, or extreme weather.
+SLC VISITOR CENTER WINTER HOURS: The Science and Learning Center is open during the winter (while Johnston Ridge Observatory is closed), November through mid-April.

 HOURS: Saturdays and Sundays, 10am to 4pm.

-COST: Visiting the Science and Learning Center is FREE.
+COST: Visiting the Science and Learning Center during its winter open hours is FREE.
 Donations are greatly appreciated.

-The Science and Learning Center is available for rent for education programs, meetings, conferences, and special events such as weddings, reunions, and birthdays.
+The Science and Learning Center is available to rent for education programs, meetings, and conferences.

 PHYSICAL ADDRESS (click for map):